Death Delights

 Death Delights is a 2001 Ned Kelly Award-winning novel by the Australian author Gabrielle Lord.

 This novel is the first in the Jack McCain series, followed by Lethal Factor (2003) and Dirty Weekend (2005).

 Synopsis

-Jack Mcain is a forensic scientist and ex-crime scene detective who is drawn into a investigating a series of gruesome paedophile murders.
+Jack Mcain is a forensic scientist and ex-crime scene detective who is drawn into an investigating a series of gruesome paedophile murders.
 As McCain progresses he finds connections to the disappearance of his teenage daughter Jacinta.